maythazinphyo1/Devops_gp1/use-cases/use-case-1.md

 ## MAIN SUCCESS SCENARIO

-1. As a *HR Advisor*, I want to produce the report about population of the countries in the world so that I can support report for which countries meet the market requirement.
+1. As an *HR Advisor*, I want to produce the report about population of the countries in the world so that I can support report for which countries meet the market requirement.
    1. Sale department request population information for all the countries in the world.
    2. HR advisor extracts all information of all countries in the world.
    3. HR advisor sorts the extracted information by population in descending.
    4. HR advisor provides report to Sale Department.
-2. As a *HR Advisor*, I want to produce the report about population of the countries in the certain continent so that I can support report for which countries meet the market requirement.
+2. As an *HR Advisor*, I want to produce the report about population of the countries in the certain continent so that I can support report for which countries meet the market requirement.
    1. Sale department request population information for all the countries in the certain continent.
    2. HR advisor extracts all information of all countries from certain continent.
    3. HR advisor sorts the extracted information by population in descending.
    4. HR advisor provides report to Sale Department.
-3. As a *HR Advisor*, I want to produce the report about population of the countries in the certain region so that I can support report for which countries meet the market requirement.
+3. As an *HR Advisor*, I want to produce the report about population of the countries in the certain region so that I can support report for which countries meet the market requirement.
    1. Sale department request population information for all the countries in certain region.
    2. HR advisor extracts all information of all countries from certain region.
    3. HR advisor sorts the extracted information by population in descending.